nuitrcs/foundations_in_genomic_analyses_fall24/README.md

 # Foundations in Genomic Analyses Fall 2024
 This repository is a landing page for the Foundations in Genomic Analyses workshop series held in fall quarter of 2024.
+This series aims to cover topics and skills foundational to conducting genomics-related research and is a collaboration between Northwestern IT's Research Computing and Data Services and the Galter Library, taught by Haley Carter and Pamela Shaw.